DioryMe/diograph-cli/README.md

 - saves room address to app-data
 - e.g. ... createRoom /room/folder

+removeRoom()
+- removes room from app-data
+- doesn't delete any files or folders

 listRooms (or listAppRooms)
 - list available rooms in the app